Mosman: European settlement

 In 1942 during the Second World War the Sydney Harbour anti-submarine boom net was constructed on Georges Head and was designed to prevent enemy submarines from entering into Sydney Harbour.
 The boom net spanned the entire width of Port Jackson and a boom net winch house was located on Liangs Point, Watsons Bay.
 On the night of 31 May 1942, three Japanese midget submarines attempted to enter Sydney Harbour in what became known as the attack on Sydney Harbour.
 One of the Japanese midget submarines became entangled in the boom net and after unsuccessful attempts by the crew to free the submarine they detonated charges within the sub, killing themselves and destroying their sub in the process.

 Chowder Bay was used in the late 1820s as an anchorage for visiting American whaling ships.
 In 1831 Archibald Mosman and John Bell were allotted grants of land in Mosman Bay to establish a whaling station.
 The only remaining building of the original whaling station is The Barn in Avenue Road.
 The Barn was a store and sail drying house.
 It is now the home of the 1st Mosman 1908 Scout Group.

 A foot track ran from North Sydney to Middle Head in the 1840s.
 Avenue Road which ran from Mosman Bay to Mosman Junction was constructed in 1860 with Military Road, Middle Head Road, and Bradleys Head Road all constructed ten years later.
 From the 1870s, land development spread settlement east from Milson's Point, including to the Mosman area, which was boosted with a regular ferry service around the same time.
 Richard Harnett Senior purchased Archibald Mosman's original 108 acre in 1859 and in 1878 established a sandstone quarry at Mosman Bay.
 In 1871, he built a wharf and subsidised a ferry service between Mosman Bay, Neutral Bay, and Circular Quay.
 He promoted a land development known as the Mosman Bay Estate; when the land was sold, the ferry service was cancelled, much to the annoyance of the new landowners.
 His son, Richard Harnett Junior, was the first Mayor elected when Mosman became a municipality in 1893 with 1,600 residents, breaking away from the North Sydney municipality.
 Both men were major influences in Mosman and were responsible for building many roads, a horse-drawn bus service and ferry services linking Mosman to the city.
 Mosman Public School opened in 1880.

 Around the start of the 20th century, rows of shops and Federation architecture homes were built.
 Taronga Zoo opened in 1916, moving from a site at Moore Park that had been in use since 1884.
 Taronga is an Aboriginal word for 'beautiful view'.
 From the late 1950s, multi-storey flat developments began and became a public concern, leading to controls and restrictions being introduced.

+On 21 June 1966, Mosman Town Hall was the scene of the attempted assassination of federal opposition leader Arthur Calwell.